Sonny Okosun: 1970s: Ozzidi sound

 From 1972 to 1974, he led a band that was originally called Paperback Limited but later regrouped as Ozzidi.
 Prior to regrouping as Ozzidi, he and some members of his group teamed with Fela and his group, the Koola Lobitos, to play gigs in the Yaba area of Lagos.
 On forming Ozzidi, Okosun released several albums either with the band or as a solo artist.
 The albums included Ozzidi, Living Music and Ozzidi for Sale.
-His early Ozzidi sound combined the highlife roots of his Edo heritage with a touch of guitar riffs.
+The band's early sound blended the highlife traditions of his Edo heritage with guitar-driven arrangements.
+The Times also noted that Ozzidi fused elements of Congolese rumba, western rock, Latin and calypso rhythms".

 He had his first break with the single "Help", which sold close to a hundred thousand copies in Nigeria.
 The lineup of the Ozzidi band was headed by Okosun as lead vocalist, supported by three backup dancers, a trombone player, keyboardist, bass and trap drums.

 Towards the late 1970s, Okosun began to release a string of reggae infused Afro-pop music.
 His 1977 song "Fire in Soweto" became a major international hit and his first gold album.
 He was featured on the anti-apartheid album Sun City, and his song "Highlife" was on the soundtrack of the 1986 film Something Wild.
 He released another LP album, Power to the People, followed with a tour in some Nigerian cities.